Fiber-Optic

 Unlike bulky FBG-based systems, we developed a compact, intensity-based optical sensor for easy integration with continuum robots.
 By incorporating a custom driver circuit and a reflective coating at the fiber’s distal tip, we improved single-wavelength signal processing while minimizing overall size.

-Fiber-Optic Sensor
+Fiber-Optics Sensor

 3-Axis Micro-Force Sensor